Gerard Manley Hopkins: Use of language

 written 30 May 1877, published 1918.

-During his lifetime, Hopkins published a few poems.
-It was only through the efforts of Robert Bridges that his works were seen.
-Despite Hopkins burning all his poems on entering the Jesuit novitiate, he had already sent some to Bridges, who with some other friends, was one of the few people to see many of them for some years.
-After Hopkins's death they were distributed to a wider audience, mostly fellow poets, and in 1918 Bridges, by then poet laureate, published a collected edition; an expanded edition, prepared by Charles Williams, appeared in 1930, and a greatly expanded edition by William Henry Gardner appeared in 1948 (eventually reaching a fourth edition, 1967, with N. H. Mackenzie).
+During his lifetime, Hopkins published only a very few poems.
+It was only through the efforts of Robert Bridges that his works were later seen.
+Despite Hopkins burning all his poems on entering the Jesuit novitiate, he had already sent some to Bridges, who was one of the only people to see them for some years.
+After Hopkins's death the poems were distributed to a wider audience, mostly of fellow poets, and in 1918 Bridges, by then poet laureate, published a collected edition.
+An expanded edition, prepared by Charles Williams, appeared in 1930, and a greatly expanded edition by William Henry Gardner appeared in 1948 (eventually reaching a fourth edition, 1967, with N. H. Mackenzie).

 Notable collections of Hopkins's manuscripts and publications are in Campion Hall, Oxford; the Bodleian Library, Oxford; and the Foley Library at Gonzaga University in Spokane, Washington.

-Influences

-Erotic

-In 1970, Timothy d'Arch Smith, an antiquarian bookseller, ascribed to Hopkins suppressed homoerotic impulses which he views as taking on a degree of specificity after Hopkins met Robert Bridges's distant cousin, friend, and fellow Etonian Digby Mackworth Dolben, "a Christian Uranian".

-In 1991, Robert Bernard Martin wrote in his biography Gerard Manley Hopkins: A Very Private Life, that when Hopkins first met Dolben, on Dolben's 17th birthday in Oxford in February 1865, it "was, quite simply, the most momentous emotional event of [his] undergraduate years, probably of his entire life."
-According to Robert Martin, "Hopkins was completely taken with Dolben, who was nearly four years his junior, and his private journal for confessions the following year proves how absorbed he was in imperfectly suppressed erotic thoughts of him."
-Martin considered it "probable that [Hopkins] would have been deeply shocked at the reality of sexual intimacy with another person."

-Hopkins had composed two poems about Dolben, "Where art thou friend" and "The Beginning of the End".
-Robert Bridges, who edited the first edition of Dolben's poems as well as Hopkins's, cautioned that the second poem "must never be printed", though Bridges himself included it in the first edition (1918).